 The Government of India is aiming to achieve a GDP of \$5 trillion by 2024-25.
-To achieve the target of becoming one of the fastest growing sustainable major economies, the Government of India has thrown light on the infrastructure sector in the 2022-23 union budget.
+To achieve the target of becoming one of the fastest growing sustainable major economies, the Government of India has in Union Budget FY2024 spelled out three strategic policy priorities of the Government - an ambitious infrastructure development program, clear emphasis on supporting green growth, and achieving a reduction in India's dependence on imported crude.
 The budget has rightly focused on ramping up the physical, as well as digital infrastructure creation.
 This will not only transform India's infrastructure stock, but also generate and accelerate employment while keeping India's climate change goals in mind.
 The national infrastructure pipeline ("NIP") has been expanded to cover 7,400 projects with a projected total infrastructure investment of 111 Lakh Crore during the 2020-2025 financial years, which will become a vital lever for economic revival and in building long-term competencies.
-The capital expenditure allocated in the Union Budget for 2022-23 has been increased to Rs.
-7.5 Lakh Crore compared to Rs.
-5.5 lakh crore in 2021-22.
+The capital expenditure allocated in the Union Budget for 2023-24 has been increased to Rs.
+10,00,961, a 37.4% increase from estimates of Rs.
+7.5 Lakh Crore in 2022-23.
+The increase in capital expenditure is driven by higher outlay on transport infrastructure and capital loans to states.
 This is expected to pump up private investment and demand and create a strong pipeline of viable infrastructure projects for funding by IIFC(UK) Limited.

-The Union Budget for 2022-2023 has allocated a budget of Rs 3,365 crore for the solar power sector which is a 29 percent increase over the previous year's budget of Rs 2,606 crore.
-As a part of policy support from the Indian Government, India's solar module manufacturing capacity is set to increase 4x as compared to 2021.
-Rs 20,000 crore have been allocated to expand the National Highway network by 25,000 km.
-To further strengthen the logistics infrastructure, four multimodal logistics parks through PPP are to be awarded in FY23.
-With economic reforms undertaken by the Government of India, the creation of the National Infrastructure pipeline with a target of investments to the tune of more than Rs 100 Lakh cr in next five years along with the measures to contain the effects of Covid 19, IIFC (UK) Limited expects to see significant new business opportunities arise.
+The scheme providing 50-year interest free loans to state governments will also be made available in 2023-24 with an outlay of Rs 1.3 lakh crore.
+100 critical transport infrastructure projects for last and first mile connectivity for various sectors such as ports, coal, steel will be taken with economic reforms undertaken by the Government of India, the creation of the National Infrastructure pipeline with a target of investments to the tune of more than Rs 100 Lakh cr in next five years, IIFC (UK) Limited expects to see significant new business opportunities arise.
 As a result, IIFC (UK) Limited is expected to emerge stronger during this fiscal year.